How to Copy and Paste in Excel Using VBA (12 Methods)

 Dataset of Excel VBA copy paste

-Let’s assume, you want to copy the text in cell D5 to cell F5 using VBA.
+Let’s assume you want to copy the text in cell D5 to cell F5 using VBA.

 Modified dataset to copy and paste a single cell

-• Press ALT+F11 to open the VBA window.
+• Press Alt + F11 to open the VBA window.

-• Now, click on Insert to expand and then select Module.
+• Click on Insert and select Module.

 Creating a new module window